zmkfirmware/zmk/docs/docs/config/behaviors.md

 | `bindings`              | phandle array | A list of two behaviors to trigger for each rotation direction, must include parameters for `"zmk,behavior-sensor-rotate"` and exclude them for `"zmk,behavior-sensor-rotate-var"` |         |
 | `tap-ms`                | int           | The tap duration (between press and release events) in milliseconds for behaviors in `bindings`                                                                                    | 5       |

+With `compatible = "zmk,behavior-sensor-rotate-var"`, this behavior forwards the first parameter it receives to the parameter of the first behavior specified in `bindings`, and second parameter to the parameter of the second behavior.

 ## Sticky Key

 Creates a custom behavior that triggers a behavior and keeps it pressed it until another key is pressed and released.